 The folks over at Normal Modes have posted this handy quick summary of, well, you guessed it.
 Six benefits of remote usability testing.
 Here’s the quick list and click on through to the article for the details: Ease of recruiting & convenience for participants Geographic diversity in participants Lower no-show rate Lower overall costs All […] Read more – ‘Six Benefits of Remote Usability Testing’.

-And here we have it – the basic state of remote research on mobile devices in 2011.
+And here we have it – the basic state of remote research on mobile devices in 2011 2012 2013 2014.
 That state is pointing webcams at cell phones – and it totally works.
-The cool part about this delightful post by Jenn Downs at Mailchimp is that they have users hug their laptop, which is a clever and […] Read more – ‘Remote Mobile Usability by Mailchimp’.
+The cool part about this delightful post by Jenn Downs at Mailchimp is that they have users hug their laptop, which is […] Read more – ‘Laptop Hugging’.

 It’s becoming increasingly common to want to talk to users of technologies in other countries other than your own.
 Often times, this means communicating with people who are not native speakers of your language.
 This can be a very challenging aspect to a project, especially when it comes to recruiting, and it is something that […] Read more – ‘A Native Language Approach’.

 Video + Screen sharing is something we’ve been waiting for, in a way that only requires a browser to initiate, for YEARS.
 Looks like our friends at Citrix have done a spectacular job on this Beta of HD video webcam sharing along with GoToMeeting 5.0 we just tried out.
 Both for remote research and for remote […] Read more – ‘Webcam + Screen Sharing in GTM 5 Beta’.